Leo040205/script-runner-2-writeup/README.md

     return render_template('index.html', output=output)
 ```

-The idea behind is simple, you upload a file and the server will run it.
+The idea behind it is simple, you upload a file and the server will run it.
 But there is a catch...
 Only files that generate one of the three hashes stored in `hashes.txt` are allowed

 ```
 e58831678a67fd86491cf7d9b79bb13d339f4d78882ad769f6d00b81c8243a46